Meuhor/automatic-for-Verilog/README.md

 Also, the menu entries and keybindings were removed and commandline were added.
 Other features remains unchanged.

 *Attention*: The eetop_automatic.vim plugin relies on ctags to work, which could be obtained on [Github ctas](https://github.com/universal-ctags/ctags) or by package manager if you're using Linux or Mac.
 Ctags-win32 build binaries could also be obtained on [Github ctags-win32](https://github.com/universal-ctags/ctags-win32).
-Make sure ctags was in the system path, the plugin automatically call ctags to generate tags if tags not exits.
+Make sure ctags was in the system path.
+The plugin automatically calls ctags to generate tags if tags not exits.

 ## Addalways.vim